 THE ROLE AND VALUE OF RISK

-Kieve Wavus Education has always been and will continue to be committed to the health, well-being, and personal growth of participants and staff in all KWE programs.
-KWE acknowledges, understands, and respects the inherent risks associated with our programming, including ropes courses, climbing walls, wilderness tripping and the many activities that are a part of our KWE programs.
-Risk management is a priority at KWE and we work diligently to identify, assess and manage these risks.
+Kieve Wavus Education is committed to the health, well-being, and personal growth of participants and staff in all KWE programs.
+KWE acknowledges, understands, and respects the inherent risks associated with our programs.
+Risk management is a priority at KWE, and we work diligently and continuously to identify, assess and manage these risks.

 Risk and uncertainty, both perceived and real, are central to our experiential educational philosophy.
-We do not seek risk for the sake of risk, but rather it is our belief that when we embrace adversity and take positive, intentional and well managed risks in the face of significant, real-time challenges and in appropriate environments, we grow as individuals and as a community.
+We do not seek risk for the sake of risk, but rather it is our belief that we grow as individuals and as a community when we take positive, intentional, and well-managed risks in the face of real-time challenges and in appropriate environments.

 STAFF AND EDUCATOR TRAINING

-KWE recruits much of our team from within, in many cases having known them since they were participants themselves.
-The new members who join us are largely recruited from nationally recognized college Outing Club and Outdoor or Experiential Education and Leadership Programs.
-Our training and orientation session is one of the longest and most extensive in our industry, including a wide range of topics covering every aspect of our programs, partnering with organizations that often set the standard for safety and professionalism in their industry to deliver some of these topics.
-We also support the professional development of our staff through guest speakers, participation in conferences and workshops, and training both to enhance existing skills and to acquire new skills.
+Our staff training and orientation is one of the most comprehensive in our industry.
+Training covers a wide range of topics inclusive of every aspect of our programs.
+KWE partners with organizations and experts that set the standard for safety and professionalism in their industries.
+KWE supports the professional development of our staff through guest speakers, participation in conferences and workshops, and trainings to enhance existing skills and to acquire new expertise.

 CAMPUSES AND FACILITIES